A Correlatively Sparse Lagrange Multiplier Expression Relaxation for Polynomial Optimization: Numerical experiments

 \end{example}

-For all remaining examples in this section, symbols and notation in tables are similarly defined as in Table~\ref{tab:simp}, and we shall not repeat explaining them, for neatness of this paper.
-Besides, we say a relaxation \textit{`fail to solve'} when we cannot get a sensible optimal value for it.
-This may happen when the SDP is unbounded.
+For all remaining examples in this section, symbols and notation in tables are similarly defined as in~\Cref{tab:simp}, and we shall not repeat explaining them, for the neatness of this paper.